 You've probably heard the buzz (we couldn't help ourselves there) that bees are in trouble.
 This is true.
 We're not going to go into doom-and-gloom prophesies or beeswax poetic (can't stop won't stop) about Colony Collapse here—if you're interested in learning more about that, we can't recommend this article enough.
 Instead of wringing our hands and rending our garments about the state of things, we asked our beekeeping and bee-loving friends what we could actually do to help further the mission of our most precious pollinators.
 Here's what we learned and what we'll be doing this season:

 KEEP BEES: The best way to save bees is to keep bees.
 As environmental factors decrease the viability of wild honeybee colonies, managed hives are a 1:1 solution for having more bees in the world.
 Plus: honey! science! magic!
-As of 2009, beekeeping is legal within Minneapolis city limits and there are some excellent local resources, like The Beez Kneez, for new beekeeper education and outreach.
+As of 2009, beekeeping is legal within Minneapolis city limits and there are some excellent local resources, like The Beez Kneez or Pollinate Minnesota for beekeeper education and outreach.
 Join a club, take a class, get a mentor, and dive in!

 BUY LOCAL (PLANTS!): Populating your garden with pollinator-friendly plants is an easy (and lovely!) way to increase forage for bees.
 Knowing that bees love hyssop, columbine, and indigo, salvia, sage, and coneflower is a great start but where you buy your plants matters.
 Many of the varietals tagged "pollinator friendly" and sold at large nurseries or big box stores have been treated with deadly neonicotinoid insecticides.
 Buy plants locally, talk to your growers about your concerns, and tell them you won't purchase treated plants.
-We love Prairie Moon Nursery in Winona, and, if you can't get down there, they're a great online resource for wild and wonderful pollinator plants that thrive in our climate.
+For starting from seed, all of the glorious varietals we carry from Seed Savers Exchange are pro-pollinator and non-modified.
+If you're looking to skip the seed starting, we love Prairie Moon Nursery in Winona, and, if you can't get down there, they're a great online resource for wild and wonderful pollinator plants that thrive in our climate.
 And, of course, our neighbors just up the street Tangletown Gardens are aces at sustainable plant sourcing and working garden miracles.

 PUT AWAY THE MOWER: Bees often prefer nectar-rich wild growing flowers to showy town blooms.
 We've seen them choose a dandelion patch over a blooming riot of peonies too many times to count.
 If you have any land under your control, even just that little grassy patch out by the sidewalk (or whatever) consider letting it grow wild.
 Henbit, chickweed, and clover are humble "weeds" that bees love.
 If you have herbs in pots, consider letting them bolt to bloom.
 Less mowing/pinching is better for your Saturday and leaving patches of native plants growing wild is better for everyone.
 If you're worried about what the neighbors might think about any unkempt zones, put up a sign that says "Pollinator Habitat" and use it as a chance to start a discussion about easy ways to do good.
 It all has to start somewhere.

 VOTE: Minnesotans have long supported protections for pollinators.
-In 2015, our Senator Klobuchar championed the planting of milkweed corridors for our precious monarchs.
+Way back in 2015, Senator Klobuchar championed the planting of milkweed corridors for our precious monarchs.
 Beekeeper Kate's dad is an apiarist who works with the state to help write pollinator-policy (pollicy?).
 Does your representative support protections of honeybees and natural areas?
 Ask them about it!
 If they don't, consider showing them how you really feel about it at the polls.
+Pollinate Minnesota is a great resource for pollinator advocacy, with easy ways to get involved.

 At The Foundry we have a certain kinship with bees.
 After all, what is a hive if not an industrious, tidy, fierce collective of ladies (and a few crucial dudes) dedicated to endlessly futzing in their home to make it as lovely and productive as possible—all under the guidance of a beautifully graceful, all-powerful Queen who effortlessly keeps everyone going with whiffs of her signature essential oil (sound like anyone we know...ANNA??).
 Here's wishing you a rich season sweet with honey and bounty!